 Short Answer

-Both the model and the market expect a Seattle Pro Basketball team to play a game before 2030, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that a Seattle Pro Basketball team will play a game before 2030, with only minor residual uncertainty.

 1. Executive Verdict